NOTICE:

 The other (more complex) option is to let damping factor δ calculate the using a spreadsheet Solver extension.
 Quantifying can be performed from the values of maximum deflections or from across the dependence of immediate displacement.
 In this case the experimental data except for the immediate displacement calculate the theoretical data from equation (4), wherein the damping coefficient is about a selected parameter.

-We use again the Solver (Excel extension) for the best estimate of the damping coefficient.
-We express the sum of the squared differences of experimental and theoretical values (so-called Squares) – mathematical model designed by equation (4).
+For the best estimate of the damping coefficient we again use the Solver (Excel extension).
+We express the sum of squared differences of experimental and theoretical values (so-called squares) – mathematical model designed by equation (4).
 Solver tool, then enter the task of finding a damping coefficient (or the frequency) to the sum of squared deviations (squares) two series of minimum values.
-We then enter to the Solver tool the task of finding a damping coefficient (or the frequency) so that the sum of squared deviations (squares) will be minimal.
+We then enter into the Solver tool the task of finding a damping coefficient (or the frequency) so that the sum of squared deviations (squares) will be minimal.
 We obtained these parameters mathematical model that will determine what compliance does not improve theoretical measurements and theoretical assumption damped oscillations, after a successful calculation.

-We will monitor the amplitude oscillation, depending on the frequency (or angular frequency) of the excitation forces in the stydy of a forced oscillation – see equation (5).
-We'll read maximum deflection or store throughout the immediate displacement, from which we get the amplitude during further processing, at different excitation frequencies.
-The goal is to get as much data as possible to create a graph of maximum deflection excitation frequency.
+We will observe the amplitude oscillation depending on the frequency (or angular frequency) of the excitation forces in the case of a forced oscillation – see equation (5).
+We'll read or record the maximum deflection throughout the instantaneous displacement, from which we'll get the amplitude during further processing, at different excitation frequencies.
+The goal is to get as much data as possible to create a graph of maximum deflection versus excitation frequency.

-We can monitor the this dependence qualitatively directly using a webcam in real experiment.
-Then we will use experimental data obtained for qualified qualitative estimation.
-For comparison, our estimates and experimental data can again use a spreadsheet, where the real data can be compared with values obtained from the expression (5) or (6).
+We can directly observe this dependence qualitatively with a webcam in a real experiment.
+Then we will use the obtained experimental data for a qualified qualitative estimation.
+For comparison, our estimates and experimental data can again be used in a spreadsheet, where the real data can be compared with values obtained from expression (5) or (6).

 Video tutorial